 Purpose/Scope/Target Audience for CNM and CM Certification

 The purpose of AMCB certification program is to set the national standard for the profession of midwifery and to protect the public by ensuring that certified individuals have met pre‐determined criteria for safe practice.
 The exam is intended to assess the cognitive knowledge of a beginning midwifery practitioner (CNM or CM) to include both normal and abnormal, physical examination findings, lab values, physiology, pharmacology, and clinical decision making.
 The level of practice measures entry-level midwifery practice as a beginning practitioner.
-The audience for AMCB’s certification programs are successful graduates of an accredited educational program for nurse-midwives or midwives with a graduate degree.
+The audience for the AMCB certification programs are successful graduates of an accredited educational program for nurse-midwives or midwives with a graduate degree.
 CNM candidates must also have an active RN license.

 Computer-Based Testing (CBT)